September 25, 2024

 ESG ratings and ESG reporting are linked but serve different functions.
 Typically, ESG reporting focuses on first-party data.
 An ESG framework is used by an organisation to report on certain metrics such as greenhouse gas emissions, human rights policies, and risk management techniques.

 ESG rating providers then analyse these reports, either with human analysts or AI, and give values using scoring methods, allowing various companies to be compared.
 To arrive at a score, an ESG rating agency may additionally check an entity's self-reported data and use other proprietary data sources.
+Customers, workers, investors, rating providers, academics, and regulators are among those who consume ESG reporting.
+ESG ratings, on the other hand, are almost solely employed by investors.

 ESG ratings and ESG reporting both play a role in creating a more sustainable future.
 While ESG reporting gives transparency into an organization's sustainability performance, ESG ratings make that data more available to investors. an important driver of the transition toward improved sustainability.